How technology can help your business scale up and transform

 10. An in-road to the customer

 In the words of Nick Bawa, CEO and Co-Founder at Convintus: “Businesses that didn’t pay heed to the internet at the start of the 21st century had a hard time keeping up with the competition.
-The same holds true today when it comes to business technology.
+The same holds today when it comes to business technology.

 11. A mode of delegation